 Alan Krueger has published widely on the economics of education, unemployment, labor demand, income distribution, social insurance, labor market regulation, terrorism, and environmental economics.
 Since 1987 he has held a joint appointment in the Economics Department and Woodrow Wilson School at Princeton University.
 He is the founding Director of the Princeton University Survey Research Center.
 He is the author of What Makes A Terrorist: Economics and the Roots of Terrorism and Education Matters: A Selection of Essays on Education, co-author of Myth and Measurement: The New Economics of the Minimum Wage, and co-author of Inequality in America: What Role for Human Capital Policies?

-Professor Krueger served as Assistant Secretary for Economic Policy and Chief Economist of the U.S. Department of the Treasury in 2009-10.
-In 1994-95 he served as Chief Economist at the U.S. Department of Labor.
-He was unanimously confirmed by the U.S. Senate as Chairman of President Obama's Council of Economic Advisers in November 2011.
+Professor Krueger served as Chairman of President Barack Obama's Council of Economic Advisers and a Member of the Cabinet from 2011 to 2013.
+He also served as Assistant Secretary for Economic Policy and Chief Economist of the U.S. Department of the Treasury in 2009-10 and as Chief Economist at the U.S. Department of Labor in 2004-05.

 Prof. Alan B. Krueger

 Bendheim Professor of Economics and Public Affairs at Princeton University